Which type of cells do not undergo mitosis? | Channels for Pearson+

 1

-Identify the types of cells listed: Liver cells, Red blood cells, Neurons, and Skin cells.
+Identify the types of cells mentioned: Somatic cells, epithelial cells, muscle cells, and gametes.

-Consider the function and lifecycle of each cell type: Liver cells, skin cells, and neurons are generally capable of undergoing mitosis, although neurons have limited capacity for regeneration.
+Recognize that somatic cells, epithelial cells, and muscle cells are all types of cells that undergo mitosis for growth and repair.

-Examine the lifecycle of red blood cells: Red blood cells (erythrocytes) are unique because they do not have a nucleus when mature, which means they cannot undergo mitosis.
+Understand the role of gametes: Gametes are reproductive cells (sperm and egg) that do not undergo mitosis.
+Instead, they are produced through a different type of cell division called meiosis.

 Watch next